-Research suggests that fraud typically increases around the holiday season.
-We’ve already begun to see fraud activity locally.
-Capital Credit Union Vice President of Member Services Dustin Bitz offers these tips to help you protect yourself and your family.
+Capital Credit Union Vice President of Member Services Dustin Bitz offers these tips to help you protect yourself and your family from fraud.

 - Pay close attention to all your accounts and transaction history.
 It’s important to review your account information regularly, especially during the holiday season, when you’re likely spending more than usual.
-During this time of year, I recommend checking your account daily.
 Using our mobile app, makes monitoring your account quick and easy.
 If you notice unauthorized transactions or discrepancies, contact us right away.

 - Go mobile.
 Use Apple Pay, Google Pay or Samsung Pay.
 Add your debit and credit cards to your digital wallet to take advantage of the latest encryption protection.
 This way, no matter if you’re shopping in-store or online, your personal information is secure.

 - Ask yourself: Is this too good to be true?
 Be aware of scams when shopping or donating to charities online, receiving a check you weren’t expecting or even secret shopper scams.
 Does the deal look too good to be true?
 It probably is.
 Is the site asking for irrelevant personal information?
 It could be a scam.

 - Monitor online activity.
 Fraud hits people of all ages, so be sure to monitor your children’s’ online activity.
 Parents or guardians could be held liable if their child falls for an online scam.

 - Verify site security.
 Before entering your credit card information, always verify checkout is secure by confirming the URL starts with "https://".
 This means the site is using an SSL certificate which secures data as it passes from the website to the server and keeps it safe from hackers.